Fillimerica/ShotcutProjectPackager/README.md

 The application will display a warning if not all of the included files are checked.

 Both of these warnings are designed to prevent an incomplete project from being packaged (although there may be legitimate reasons why only a portion of the included files should be checked).
+For example, if a project has a reference to a very large media file that is permanently available, then it might be wise to exclude that file from inclusion in the Project package.

 After any warnings are acknowledged, the application prompts for the name of the Package file to create.
 This name is arbitrary and does not need to match the project file name.
 The actual project file will be stored in the Package along with the included files.